csd-14/prostackhub_tasks/Task2/README.md

-# Task 2 — Serverless REST API / CRUD Backend
+# 🚀 Task 2 — Serverless REST API / CRUD Backend

-## Project Overview
+## 📌 Project Overview

-A serverless Todo REST API built using AWS Lambda, Amazon DynamoDB, and Amazon API Gateway.

-## AWS Services Used
+This project is a serverless Todo REST API developed as part of the **ProStackHub Cloud Computing Internship 2026**.

+The backend provides complete CRUD operations for Todo items using AWS cloud services.

+The application uses:

 - AWS Lambda
 - Amazon DynamoDB